 In 2001, SJCC+CS established a YouthBuild program, in partnership with the Department of Labor and AmeriCorps, helping to build affordable housing in San Jose while training students in the construction trades.
 While SJCC+CS no longer has a YouthBuild program, it continues to receive AmeriCorps funding, enabling current students to earn scholarships that can be used toward post-secondary education or vocational training.

 Over the past thirty years, SJCC+CS has grown and modified its programs to meet the needs of the over 10,000 young adults who have benefited from our services.
-Each SJCC+CS graduate graduates with the potential to earn $400,000 over the course of their lifetime.

 Since 2002, 3,134 youth have earned their high school diploma at SJCC+CS, creating a combined increased